Deltares/hydromt/docs/dev/plugin_dev/testing.rst

     def test_equal(self, other: "ModelComponent") -> tuple[bool, Dict[str, str]]:
         ...

-So counter to what we told you about processes this function **should** take the actual model as input.
 The return signature is a boolean indicating whether the equality is true or not (as usual) and a dictionary.
 In this dictionary you can add any error messages of whatever keys you'd like.
 If possible, it is good for usability if you can report as many issues as possible in one go, so the user doesn't have to run the tests over and over again.

-As an example, suppose we have a `RainFallComponent` that must have a `time` dimension, and ``x`` dimension, and additionally the data inside it must have the correct crs.
+As an example, suppose we have a ``RainfallComponent`` that must have a ``time`` dimension, and ``x`` dimension, and additionally the data inside it must have the correct ``crs``.
 A function for that might look like this:

 .. code-block:: python

-    class RainFallComponent(ModelComponent):
+    class RainfallComponent(ModelComponent):

         def test_equal(self, other: "ModelComponent") -> tuple[bool, Dict[str, str]]:
             errors: Dict[str, str] = {}
             if not isinstance(other, self.__class__):
-                errors['type'] = """Other is not of type RainFallComponent and therfore cannot be equal"""
+                errors['type'] = """Other is not of type RainfallComponent and therfore cannot be equal"""
                 return (False, errors)